SitoCH/rpi-kubernetes-cluster/README.md

 ### Features

 * From zero to a running cluster with a single Ansible playbook
+* Kubernetes 1.7
-* WiFi networking with Flannel CNI
+* WiFi networking and Flannel as CNI
 * Cluster aware storage available out of the box using GlusterFS (replicated on every node)
 * Dashboard and Heapster deployed by default along with Traefik (a reverse proxy that exposes your containers to the outside world)
 * Manual deployments for the Docker registry, MySQL, whoami and Lavagna.